TapanSoni/CybersecurityDiscord2020CTF/README.md

 for p in wiresharkPacketDump:
     # What kind of packet is p?
     # Should probably know my TCP/IP headers
-    # What should I check for first in p - what comes first?
+    # What should I check for first in p - what comes first in the packet?

         # What should I check for second in p - maybe some kind of layer?